 Related article: Psychologist Reveals These 4 Behaviors Are The Biggest Predictors of Divorce

-However, it is the “creeping” sense of distance that often spells ends for a marriage.
+However, the “creeping” sense of distance often spells ends for a marriage.
 Many relationship components, some of them mentioned on this list, can ignite this slow evolution of separation.

 7. The job coming first

 “Family comes first” is a tried and true axiom of happy couples and families.
-When one half of the marriage suddenly becomes a workaholic, it may be a bad sign.
-The circumstances surrounding such behavior ultimately determines the relationship’s outcome.
+When one-half of the marriage suddenly becomes a workaholic, it may be a bad sign.
+The circumstances surrounding such behavior ultimately determine the relationship’s outcome.